- People with fair skin, light eyes, and blonde or red hair are at higher risk for getting skin cancer.

 Who is at risk for serious sun damage and skin cancer?

 Anyone who spends time in the sun, especially without sunscreen, is at risk of having serious damage to their skin, which includes skin cancer.
-In fact, the EPA (Environmental Protection Agency) reports that more than 3.5 million new cases of skin cancer are diagnosed each year.
-Children are particularly at risk.
+In fact, the EPA (Environmental Protection Agency) reports that 1 in five Americans will develop skin cancer in their lifetime.
+Children are particularly at risk for too much sun exposure.

 Some people are at a higher risk due to the following: